Moesif/kong-plugin-moesif/README.md

 luarocks install --server=http://luarocks.org/manifests/moesif kong-plugin-moesif
 ```

-> Make sure the `unzip` package is installed on your machine.
-For example when using the apt package manager, run `apt-get update; apt-get install curl vim unzip`.
+>- Make sure the `unzip` package is installed on your machine.
+>  - For example when using the apt package manager, run `apt-get update; apt-get install curl vim unzip`.
+>- Make sure the `lua-zlib` lib dependencies (git, zlib1g-dev, gcc) have been installed on the system.
+>  - For example when using the apt package manager, run `apt-get update; apt-get install git zlib1g-dev gcc`.

 ### 2. Update your loaded plugins list
 In your `kong.conf`, append `moesif` to the `plugins` field (or `custom_plugins` if old version of Kong).
 Make sure the field is not commented out.